Access to Monuments

 Most of the sites included in the A2M website are protected as Scheduled Monuments and it is an offence to disturb them in any way.
 In particular, metal detecting is expressly forbidden in the vicinity of scheduled sites.

-When visiting sites, please remember that it is unwise to clamber onto walls or to attempt to move stones in any way, and that digging holes and lighting fires are not appropriate activities.
+When visiting sites in Cornwall as a tourist, please remember that it is unwise to clamber onto walls or to attempt to move stones in any way, and that digging holes and lighting fires are not appropriate activities.
 Please respect other visitors right to quietly enjoy their own experience of the site.

 Undisturbed sites in the landscape often have a high ecological value and the plants and other living creatures which share these sites with us should also be respected and left as far as possible untroubled.